Qadamgah (ancient site): Name

-Studies, description, and function
+Early studies

 The monument was first discovered by Capt.
 H. L. Wells (from the Royal Engineers) in 1881 who published a drawing of the plan and section of it, but did not describe it.
 The structure and its purpose was later discussed by Forsat-od-Dowleh (1854–1920), Louis Vanden Berghe (1954), Giorgio Gullini (1964), Mohammad Taqi Mostafavi (1964), Calmeyer (1975), Rémy Boucharlat (1979), Kleiss (1993), and Jean-Claude Bessac (2007).

+Description

 The structure has been built by cutting two deep terraces vertically from the top of the rocky limestone slope, forming three superimposed platforms with vertical rear walls.
 The monument lacks any built structures.
 Underneath the lower terrace there has been a now-dry spring feeding a pool which overlooked the monument.
 The terraces are 13.50 m wide.
 The lower terrace is 3 m above the ground.
 The upper terrace, which is 4.25 m higher, is linked to the lower one by two rock-cut staircases on the sides.
 Three rows of five shallow cavities have been cut in rectangular form into the back wall above the upper terrace.
 Several shallow, hemispherical holes are also cut along the edge of the upper terrace.

+Purpose

 The structure dates back to the Achaemenid or post-Achaemenid period.
 Several hypotheses have been proposed for its function, including an unfinished Royal tomb (it is compared to the two tombs near Persepolis; the construction would have been abandoned like the so-called "unfinished tomb of Darius III" at Persepolis South), a funerary function (with the cavities functioning as a place for bones (astōdān)), or a cultural function.
 Later observations suggest the work was finished, and the cavities were likely covered with hypothetical stone slabs (which may have contained inscriptions or reliefs for aesthetic purposes).
 Latest research by Jean-Claude Bessac favors a "cultic function related to water" (Aban) and the presence of the spring and the pool, and dismisses the funerary function.
 This would make Qadamgah a unique Achaemenid cultic place known to the date.
 There are also cuneiform clay-tablets in the Persepolis Administrative Archives with possible references to this site.

+Current status

 The monument is fragile and is slowly decaying.
 The only published drawing of the plan and section of the monument is that of H. L. Wells.
 Rémy Boucharlat in Encyclopædia Iranica advises "a complete and careful survey ... and some excavation at its foot".